laurenclark/gulp-workflow/README.md

 Default task will run the build.
 Compiles all Sass, Compresses/Uglifies Javascript and compresses images.
-Outputs to a 'build' folder.
+Outputs to a 'dist' folder.

 ```
 gulp watch